chanson7/TMF-App/README.md

 # TMF | Mobile App Back End Services

-This project contains configuration of the back-end services supporting the [Theodore Madison Foundation's][tmf-url] mobile application.
+This project contains configuration of back end services used by the [Theodore Madison Foundation's][tmf-url] mobile application.

 <!-- TABLE OF CONTENTS -->
 <details>